XRPLF/xrpl-dev-portal/content/concepts/xrpl-sidechains/cross-chain-bridges.md

 ---
 html: cross-chain-bridges.html
 parent: xrpl-sidechains.html
+seo:
-blurb: Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains.
+    description: Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains.
 status: not_enabled
 labels:
   - Blockchain